TCGxBill/HMM/README.md

     ```sql
     -- ================================================================================================
     -- PAIC LIVE SCOREBOARD - COMPLETE SUPABASE SETUP SCRIPT
-    -- Version: 1.4
+    -- Version: 1.5
-    -- Description: This script sets up all necessary tables, policies, real-time replication,
-    --              and robust server-side functions.
-This version introduces a secure, server-side
-    --              scoring mechanism by adding a `task_keys` table and updating RPC functions.
+    -- Description: This version refactors the key upload mechanism for performance.
+The `upsert_task_key`
+    --              RPC function is removed in favor of a new Edge Function triggered by Supabase Storage.
     -- ================================================================================================

     -- 1. USERS TABLE for public profile information